-SISSSCO001 Conduct sport coaching sessions with foundation level participants SISSSOF002 Continuously improve officiating skills and knowledge SISSPAR009 Participate in conditioning for sport SISSBSB001 Conduct basketball coaching sessions with foundation level participants SISXIND006 Conduct sport, fitness or recreation events
+SISSSCO001 Conduct sport coaching sessions with foundation level participants SISSSOF002 Continuously improve officiating skills and knowledge SISSPAR009 Participate in conditioning for sport SISSSCO003 Meet participant coaching needs SISXIND006 Conduct sport, fitness or recreation events

-Students who complete this course will develop a variety of skills and the knowledge to contribute to sport at the community level in assistant coaching and official roles, as well as be able to enter the sport, fitness and recreational industry in a generalist capacity.
+Students who complete this course will develop a variety of skills and the knowledge to contribute to sport at the community level in assistant coaching and official roles, as well as be able to enter the sport, fitness, and recreational industry in a generalist capacity.
 The program includes practical coaching and officiating experience that will challenge and ultimately build student confidence, and decision-making skills.
 This will allow students to engage with the community by participating in sports which may include squash, basketball, netball, soccer, volleyball, AFL and weight training.
 The opportunity also exists for students to improve their own sporting performance by learning about physical conditioning.
-Students will also have the opportunity to plan and implement the organisation of large-scale events.
+Students will also have the opportunity to assist with the organisation and implementation of large-scale events.

-At the successful completion of this course, students will receive a First Aid certificate, a Level 0 Coaching Qualification and an Introduction to Sports Taping certificate.
+At the successful completion of this course, students will receive a nationally recognised First Aid qualification.